 Gluten Free Diet Commonly Improves Asthma

 In my practice, I commonly see patients who have been previously diagnosed with asthma.
-After identifying gluten sensitivity and/or other food allergies with advanced lab testing, these patients always show dramatic improvement.
+After identifying gluten sensitivity and/or other food allergies with genetic lab testing, these patients always show dramatic improvement.
 As a matter of fact, for most of them, medication becomes unnecessary.

 These patients’ immune systems are so busy fighting their food, that they don’t have left over immune resources to fight the environment.
 Add to that the fact that gluten can induce inflammation in the lung tissue.

 With more than 20 million cases of asthma, an estimated 30 million people with gluten sensitivity, and an estimated 1 million with people with celiac disease, wouldn’t it be prudent to investigate the possibility of an overlap?
 Shouldn’t doctors test for gluten sensitivity as a standard part of practice for every patient with asthma?

 Know someone who could benefit from this article?
 Share it…